lucy-dwr/poppychat/README.md

 #> and job stability.
 ```

-`ellmer` chat clients support a variety of features, including conversation history, token tracking, system prompts, and tool calling.
-For more information on using an `ellmer` chat client, visit the [`ellmer` package documentation](https://ellmer.tidyverse.org).
+`{ellmer}` chat clients support a variety of features, including conversation history, token tracking, system prompts, and tool calling.
+For more information on using an `ellmer` chat client, review package documentation from `{ellmer}`.

 ## Currently supported models